ms5991/BeerXMLSharp/README.md

 This is a C# [BeerXML](http://www.beerxml.com/beerxml.htm) object model and library for serializing/deserializing XML of this format.
 It can be used in any .NET application that requires representation of Homebrewing recipies that conform to the open standard.

 ## Usage

+### Installation

 Install the nuget package (TODO).

+### Object model and Serialization

 Per the standard, every element in the BeerXML representation is either a "record" or a "record set".
 As such, the object model defines several interfaces:

-### Object model and Serialization

 1. `BeerXMLSharp.OM.IBeerXMLEntity`: this is the highest level interface representing any entity that is a BeerXML element.
 It defines methods:
     1. `string GetBeerXML()`: this method returns a string which contains the BeerXML representation of the BeerXML entity.
-    2. 'void GetBeerXML(string filePath)': this method writes the BeerXML representing the BeerXML entity to a file at the given filePath.
+    2. `void GetBeerXML(string filePath)`: this method writes the BeerXML representing the BeerXML entity to a file at the given filePath.
-    3. 'void GetBeerXML(Stream stream)': this method writes the BeerXML representing the BeerXML entity to the given `Stream` object.
+    3. `void GetBeerXML(Stream stream)`: this method writes the BeerXML representing the BeerXML entity to the given `Stream` object.
-    4. 'bool IsValid()': returns a `bool` indicating if the given BeerXML entity would result in a valid BeerXML representation per the BeerXML spec.
+    4. `bool IsValid()`: returns a `bool` indicating if the given BeerXML entity would result in a valid BeerXML representation per the BeerXML spec.
     5. `bool IsValid(out ValidationCode errorCode)`: does the same as (4) with the addition of an `out` parameter that contains the error code, if the method returns `false`.
 2. `BeerXMLSharp.OM.IRecordSet`: this interface defines a "record set", which is a collection of records in the BeerXML spec.
     1. `void Add(IRecord child)`: adds the given `IRecord` to the record set.